PICS-LGP/SysDO-System-Design-Ontology/README.md

 - `/CQ and Queries`: Competency questions and corresponding returns
 - `SystemDesignOnto_v6.rdf`: The main ontology file
-- `Parsed knowledge graph - ver.demo.rdf`: This file contains a parsed knowledge graph representing a partial, lightweight version of the aircraft manufacturing design model, structured according to the SDO schema.
+- `Parsed knowledge graph - ver.demo.rdf`: This file contains a parsed knowledge graph representing a partial, lightweight version of the aircraft manufacturing design model, structured according to the SysDO schema.
 > Note: `Parsed knowledge graph - ver.demo.rdf` is a demo version and does not reflect the complete dataset.

 ## Tools Involved